As the name says on the box, ProWritingAid really is a pro writing aid.

 There is a Chrome extension, MS Word plugin and a Google Docs extension.

 As with similar premium apps, there is no Word integration for Mac users.
 This is a Microsoft and Apple problem, so no blame on the program developers here.
-But as an Apple user, it’s a bummer.

 However, on all other fronts, the news is very good, even for Mac users.